zuozhenggh/learning-library/analytics-library/adw-oac/next/next.md

 # Next Steps

+## Introduction
+In this section you can learn how to upgrade instances to a Paid Model.

+Estimated workshop Time 2 minutes.

 ## Upgrade Instances to Paid

 ![Oracle Cloud Pricing](./images/next_banner.png)

-I hope you could complete all the labs on this ADW and OAC workshop and you have learned the basic concepts from the technologies that we have used: - **Oracle Autonomous Database** - **Oracle Analytics Cloud**.
+I hope you could complete all the workshops on this ADW and OAC workshop and you have learned the basic concepts from the technologies that we have used: - **Oracle Autonomous Database** - **Oracle Analytics Cloud**.

 The technologies that we have covered on this workshop are using **Always Free** and **Free Trial** credits so you don't have to pay for the services that you have used.